Lil' Bush: Critical response

 The show has received mixed-to-negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 31 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

-A common complaint is that the show comes too late in Bush's presidency to remain topical.
-Other complaints accuse it of immaturity and lack of subtlety.
+A common complaint was that the show came too late in Bush's presidency to remain topical.
+Other complaints accused it of immaturity and lacking subtlety.

 Not all the reviews, however, were negative.
 Among others, The Hollywood Reporter gave the show a positive review.
 A review from About.com cited the show's "cleverness and maturity," likening it to "a less bloody South Park".